Layshia Clarendon: New York Liberty (2020–2021)

 Clarendon signed with the New York Liberty on February 10.
 Coach Walt Hopkins stated that Clarendon "is an elite facilitator and floor general with an extremely high basketball IQ... 'not only leads vocally, but also by consistently modeling a tireless work ethic and respect for those around her.
 She is going to be a massive boon to our roster and our team culture – both on, and off of the court.'"
-Clarendon was expected to be a mentor to incoming #1 Draft Pick Sabrina Ionescu.
-When Ionescu went down with an ankle injury, Clarendon became a bigger part of the team.
-Clarendon stepped into a starting role with the Liberty and averaged career-highs in field goal percentage with 46.5% and points with 11.5.
+Clarendon was expected to be a mentor to incoming first overall draft pick Sabrina Ionescu.
+When Ionescu went down with an ankle injury, Clarendon's role increased.
+They started for the Liberty and averaged career-highs in field goal percentage with 46.5 percent and points with 11.5 per game.
 They also averaged 2.5 rebounds and 3.9 assists per contest.

-Clarendon made the 2021 Liberty roster, but only played 3 minutes in the Opening Night game vs the Indiana Fever.
-After failing to appear in the next two games for the Liberty, Clarendon was waived from the roster.
+Clarendon made the 2021 Liberty roster, but only played three minutes in the opening night game vs the Indiana Fever.
+After failing to appear in the next two games for the Liberty, Clarendon was waived.

 Minnesota Lynx (2021)

-Clarendon signed a hardship contract with the Lynx on May 31 due to the Lynx falling under the roster number due to multiple injuries.
+Clarendon signed a hardship contract with the Lynx on May 31, 2021, due to the Lynx falling under the roster number due to multiple injuries.
 Clarendon played that night for the Lynx and sparked a run to help the Lynx get their first win of the season.
-Clarendon finished with 12 points that game.
+Clarendon finished with 12 points.
 Due to how hardship contracts work, Clarendon had to be released multiple times once the injured players became healthy.
-Unfortunately for the Lynx, they continued to have injuries to many players, which worked out well for Clarendon, as they continued to be signed to the Lynx.
-On July 2, 2021, Clarendon was able to sign with the Lynx on a Rest of the Season deal.
+Unfortunately for the Lynx, they continued to have injuries to many players, which benefited Clarendon, who continued to be signed by the Lynx.
+On July 2, Clarendon was able to sign with the Lynx on a Rest of the Season deal.
 Clarendon had a strong season for the Lynx, but struggled as the year ended with a right fibula injury.
-She finished the season averaging 10.4 points, 5.7 assists, and 3.1 rebounds.
+They finished the season averaging 10.4 points, 5.7 assists, and 3.1 rebounds.

-During the 2022 offseason, Clarendon signed to return to Minnesota.
+During the 2022 offseason, Clarendon re-signed with Minnesota.
 On May 3, 2022, after going through all of training camp with the Lynx, Clarendon was waived and did not make the final roster.
+Clarendon did not play in the 2022 season.